Lunar Lander (video game genre): Graphical games

-In August 1979, Atari produced an arcade game version of the concept as Lunar Lander.
-This version uses monochrome vector graphics and allows the player to rotate the ship right or left and fire thrusters via proportional throttle control system using a joystick with a spring.
+In August 1979, Atari, Inc. produced an arcade video game version of the concept as Lunar Lander.
+It uses monochrome vector graphics and allows the player to rotate the ship right or left and fire thrusters via proportional throttle control system using a joystick with a spring.
 Like Moonlander, both a graphical display of a repeating mountainous surface as well as a text readout of the ship's speed, altitude, and remaining fuel are displayed.
 Once a game begins, it only ends when a player runs out of fuel, rather than due to a time limit; players can insert quarters to add fuel to their current game.
 Bonus points are awarded for landing on difficult parts of the map.
 The game features four levels of difficulty in controlling the ship.
 Lunar Lander was Atari's first vector graphics game.
-The vector engine was inspired by Space Wars (1978) and created by Rick Moncrief and Howard Delman, who developed Lunar Lander alongside Rich Moore.
-The idea for the game came from Delman, who had seen a graphical version of the game, likely Moonlander, a few years prior; Atari employees had also seen Moonlander years prior at the NASA Ames Research Center and attempted to create an arcade version with raster graphics in 1975.
-Another arcade game based on the Lunar Lander concept from around the same time is Lunar Rescue by Taito.
+The vector engine was inspired by Space Wars (1978) and created by Rick Moncrief and Wendi Allen, who developed Lunar Lander alongside Rich Moore.
+The idea for the game came from Allen, who had seen a graphical version of the game, likely Moonlander, a few years prior; Atari employees had also seen Moonlander years prior at the NASA Ames Research Center and attempted to create an arcade version with raster graphics in 1975.
+Another arcade game based on the Lunar Lander concept from around the same time is Lunar Rescue (1979) by Taito.

 Graphical Lunar Lander games have been produced for other systems.
-Although some, such as a version by Stoneware for the Apple II, were named Lunar Lander, many were not; regardless, the name of the type of game continued to be "lunar landers".
+Although some were named Lunar Lander, many were not; regardless, the name of the type of game continued to be "lunar landers".
 Bill Budge developed Tranquility Base for the Apple II in 1980.
 Commodore published Jupiter Lander, a raster version of the game, in 1981 for the VIC-20 and 1982 for the Commodore 64.
 IBM released Rocket Lander for the IBM PC in 1982.
 Ahoy! magazine published a BASIC version of the game for the Commodore 64 in April 1984.
 Tom Hudson wrote Retrofire, a more elaborate version of the lander concept for Atari 8-bit computers in 1983; it uses a 3D isometric view, so there are three velocities to control (along the X, Y, and Z axes).
 Other games include Apollo 11 (1983) for the ZX Spectrum, Marslander (1983) for the Acorn Electron and BBC Micro, and versions of Lunar Lander for the Commodore PET and TRS-80.

+Lunar Rescue (1988) for the Macintosh combines Lunar Lander gameplay with an economic model and trade simulation.
 George Moromisato developed Lander for Windows 3.1x in 1990, Nintendo released a version of Lunar Lander for the Game Boy that same year, and Psygnosis released a 3D, commercial version for Microsoft Windows in 1999 titled Lander.
 Modern versions and remakes have been made for computers, consoles such as the Wii U, iOS, Android, mobile phones, and browsers.